Question from Bill: I recently read an article about using hard drives or SSDs in a RAID configuration.

-In the comments on the article someone suggested using that two drives in RAID 1 will automatically create a backup, eliminating the need to back up the hard drive in the usual way.
+In the comments on the article someone suggested that using two drives in RAID 1 will automatically create a backup, eliminating the need to back up the hard drive in the usual way.

 That made sense to me but then someone else commented and said that’s a really bad idea.
 But he didn’t explain why.

 What’s your opinion on using RAID 1 to create automatic backups?
 Is it a good idea or not?

 Rick’s answer: I’m afraid I’m going to have to agree with the second commenter on this one, Bill.

 While RAID 1 certainly has its uses, creating instant backups isn’t one of them unless you also augment the RAID array with some other type of redundant backup.

 You should never use two (or more) drives configured in a RAID 1 array to create a machine’s only backup for the following reasons:

 1 – If the power grid that serves your house or business gets hit with a direct lightning strike that takes out your computer, the power surge could easily destroy both hard drives at once.
 That would obviously destroy your backup.

 2 – If you accidentally delete an important file, it’ll also be automatically deleted from the “backup drive” as well.